Andygmb/Battlefield-Portal-Helper/README.md

 **You can also copy in XML from other people who have shared it on discord or community sites - just paste it into the text box and click "paste"!**

+# Sharing your Blocks

+Made a useful Block that others would benefit from?
+I've opened up a repo at https://github.com/Andygmb/Battlefield-Portal-Blocks that will accept Blocks - just open a PR!

 # Todo/features planning

 * make sure the event listeners are correctly loaded